Please donate on our Just Giving Page

 Our staff and volunteers have been in tears several times after being spoken to so badly by callers who take out their frustration on us.
 We are just as frustrated we hate the fact we can't do more, but without purchasing our own land and buildings it going to be impossible.
 We are doing all we can.
 We really don't want to let our wildlife down and really need your help and support.
 This is a devastating wildlife crisis and it is happening right now.

-WRAS has also taken on casualties from Folly Wildlife Rescue near Tunbridge Wells, from Bexhill & Hastings Wildlife Rescue, from Worthing & District Animal Rescue Service, from Seahaven Wildlife Rescue.
+WRAS also takes in casualties on a regular basis from its neighbouring organisations like Bexhill & Hastings Wildlife Rescue, Brighton & Hove Wildlife Advice & Rescue Service, Folly Wildlife Rescue near Tunbridge Wells, Worthing & District Animal Rescue Service, Seahaven Wildlife Rescue.
 Bird Aid at Hailsham also tell people to contact us to undertake gull rescues as they don't have the resources to undertake rescues or transport gulls.
 Various vets in Haywards Heath, Burgess Hill, Bexhill, Seaford, Brighton, Hastings, Eastbourne, Lewes and more have been calling on our help.

 WRAS is not at risk of closing down, but if we don't manage to purchase land and build bigger and better facilities, thousands of casualties are going to suffer and end up just being euthanised at local vets practices because no one has the space to take in the casualties and look after them.

 We need another £150,000 to hit our target to make Phase One a reality of procuring a site and undertaking the necessary surveys, planning and seeking the necessary permissions.
 The total amount needed to set up this new Casualty Centre is not going to be cheap and the final costs will vary depending on the site chosen but the final costs are expected to be around £2-3million.
 We will develop the site as funds become available over the next few years.